 Get it “Magazine Pretty” With a Professional Stager

 While some stagers may choose to refurnish and decorate an entire house, the focus is often on the main living areas.
-Depending on what you already have, a stager can bring in many pieces or simply replace and repurpose items you already have to be more aesthetically pleasing.
-The ultimate goal of staging is to maximize the perceived value of your home, making it more attractive to potential buyers.
+Depending on what you have, a stager can bring in new pieces or repurpose and rearrange items you already own to create a more visually appealing space.
+The ultimate goal of staging is to increase the perceived value of your home, making it more attractive to potential buyers.

 Tip #1: Declutter